Chin Peng: Peace process, 1989

+Final years

 Application to return to Malaysia

-Chin never officially returned to Malaysia after the 1989 Hat Yai Peace Accords but continued his exile in Thailand.
-He gave lectures at the National University of Singapore in 2004, using purposes of academic research as his reason to gain visitation permission from the Singaporean government.
+Chin was not permitted to return to Malaysia after the 1989 Hat Yai Peace Accords and continued his exile in Thailand.
+He did visit neighbouring Singapore, where he gave lectures at the National University of Singapore (NUS) in 2004, using purposes of academic research as his reason to gain visitation permission from the Singaporean government.
 At the beginning of 2000, he applied for permission to return to Malaysia.
-His application was rejected by the High Court on 25 July 2005.
+His application was rejected by the high court on 25 July 2005.

 In June 2008, Chin again lost his bid to return to Malaysia when the Court of Appeal upheld an earlier ruling that compelled him to show identification papers to prove his citizenship.
 Chin maintained that his birth certificate was seized by the police during a raid in 1948.
 His counsel Raja Aziz Addruse had submitted before the Court of Appeal that it was wrong for the Malaysian government to compel him to produce the documents because he was entitled to enter and live in Malaysia under the peace agreement.

-On April 2009, Chin's application to return to Malaysia was once again rejected by the High Court for the same reason as his previous attempt.
+In April 2009, Chin's application to return to Malaysia was once again rejected by the High Court for the same reason as his previous attempt.
 The Malaysian government insisted that his possible return would cause people who lost their loved ones during the Emergency to relive their pain again.

 In November 2009, Chin issued an apology to the victims and their family members for the atrocities committed by the CPM.
-However, the then-Deputy Prime Minister of Malaysia, Muhyiddin Yassin, replied that despite Chin's apology, he would still not be allowed to return to Malaysia due to his treason.
+However, the Deputy Prime Minister of Malaysia, Muhyiddin Yassin, replied that despite Chin's apology, he would still not be allowed to return to Malaysia due to his treason.
+Former Inspector-General of Police Norian Mai said that Chin Peng had left it too late.

 Death

-Before his death, he lived in exile in Thailand.
-Contrary to one of the conditions of the 1989 peace agreement, he was not permitted to return to Malaysia.

-Chin died of cancer at the age of 88 at a private hospital in Bangkok, with only his 50-year-old niece by his side, on the morning of 16 September 2013, the 50th anniversary of Malaysia Day, and the 90th birthday of Lee Kuan Yew.
-He was cremated according to Buddhist rites.
+Chin died of cancer at the age of 88 at a private hospital in Bangkok, with only his 50-year-old niece by his side, on the morning of 16 September 2013, the 50th anniversary of the establishment of Malaysia.

-While Chin had previously voiced wishes to be buried in Sitiawan, his remains continued to be denied entry for burial in Malaysia by the Malaysian government, as it was claimed that the one-year window after the agreement to reapply for citizenship had long lapsed and Chin was assumed to have relinquished his rights to return.
+While Chin had previously voiced his desire to be buried in Sitiawan, his remains continued to be denied entry for burial in Malaysia by the Malaysian government, as it was claimed that the one-year window after the agreement to reapply for citizenship had long lapsed and Chin was assumed to have relinquished his rights to return.
 In November 2019, his remains were announced to have been returned in secrecy by a small action committee on 16 September 2019; his ashes were ceremoniously transported through Sitiawan before scattering at a hillside near Chemor and at sea.